How to weatherproof garden furniture – extend the life of your wood, metal and rattan furniture

 3. Clean fabrics if needed

-If the seat cushions are showing signs of mildew, clean them as soon as possible to prevent this transferring to the rattan and staying around for good.
+If the seat cushions are showing signs of mildew, clean them as soon as possible to prevent this from transferring to the rattan and staying around for good.

 How to weatherproof metal garden furniture

-Metal garden furniture is another good option if you're going to keep your furniture outside all year round, as it's naturally more weather-resistant than wood.
-'Aluminium or stainless steel garden furniture is a great option if you’re keeping it outside during the wetter months - they’re more durable than most other materials and are easy to maintain,' says Paul McFadyen, Chief Executive and Metals Specialist, metals4U
+Metal garden furniture is another good option if you're going to keep your furniture outside all year round, and it's naturally more weather-resistant than wood.

 1. Clean the furniture